Vicba/BirdSnap/README.md

 This project is a simple bird classification model (CNN) trained on a kaggle dataset.
 It also has a streamlit and flask app to serve the model.
 The data and models are stored in google cloud storage.

-The initial idea was to train and serve the model in vertexai but because it will cost too much, I decided to train in locally and only on 20 different bird types.
-You can find the script to do it still in [vertexai train and deploy script](./scripts/train_and_deploy.sh)
+The initial idea was to train and serve the model in vertexai but because it will cost too much, I decided to train in locally and therefore reduced the dataset a lot.
+Only on 20 different bird types from the 525.
+You can find the script to train and deploy using the terminal still in [vertexai train and deploy script](./scripts/train_and_deploy.sh)

 However if you want to do more you can specify it as a parameter in the train command below.
 You can find the [ML canvas](./USE_CASE.md) with more information about the model use case on this link.